-In a previous article we discussed some of the challenges of real-time machine learning and why so many projects seem to get stuck in the phase and never come into fruition.
-This time around we’ll be taking a more in-depth look at a particular use case, why it’s difficult to solve using traditional big data architectures, and how Upsolver can be used to orchestrate both batch and streaming ETL pipelines for machine learning.
+In a previous article we discussed some of the challenges of real-time machine learning and why so many projects seem to get stuck in the phase and never come to fruition.
+This time around we’ll take a more in-depth look at a particular use case, why it’s difficult to solve using traditional big data architectures, and how Upsolver can be used to orchestrate both batch and streaming ETL pipelines for machine learning.

 When would we use user personalization in machine learning?

 The use case we’re looking at is online inference using user personalization as a target.
 Basically, what we want to do is predict some interaction your users can have with your website or app.

 Types of interactions we might want to predict could include: